snow0011/CKL_PSM/README.md

 # Chunk-level Password Strength Meter
 ## 1. Chunk-level Password Strength Meter based on CKL_PCFG

+## Introduction
+### CKL_PSM is a new password strength meter based on the chunk-level PCFG model (CKL_PCFG).
+Additionaly, CKL_PCFG employs BPE segmentation algorithm to segment passwords first, then apply the segmented passwords as a novel template to build the CKL_PCFG model.
+Overall, CKL_PCFG achieves state-of-the-art results on various password guessing scenarios.
+This CKL_PSM can remind users of vulnerable strings in a password.

+### For a detailed description ot technical details and experimental results, please refer to our paper: Chunk-level Password Guessing: Towards Modeling Refined Password Composition Representations.

 ### 1.1 Requirements

 - Python3.6 or Python3.8